🔭 Metrics Explorer Home Page

 In this example, we've chosen Facebook Spend as our primary metric, identified by it's purple highlight and caption.
 This means all other metrics tiles visible are showing their correlations to Facebook Spend, the primary metric.

-We can see that Attributed Revenue had a strong positive correlation with Facebook Spend through this time period.
+We can see that Attributed Revenue had a strong positive correlation with Facebook Spend in this time period.
 That means that during this time period, as Facebook Spend went up, so too did Attributed Revenue.

-We've added some custom metrics to this view.
+You'll note that we've added some custom metrics to this view.
 "Lower Funnel Organic Visits" is a custom filtered metric summarizing organic visits across platforms.
 See the filter below.

 As you can see from the yellow "No relationship" tag, Lower Funnel Organic Visits had no relationship over this timeframe, meaning that increases in Facebook Spend did not drive significant changes in this metric.
 However, "Lower Funnel Revenue," our custom filtered metric tracking revenue on these same channels, showed a strong positive relationship.